nathanshelly/parcheesi/src/rocky/Heuristics.md

 #### Pawns

+- pawns in base						- number
 - pawns in home 					- number
 - pawns in home row				- [array of offsets from home row start]
 - pawns in main ring			- [array of offsets from main ring entry]
-- pawns in base						- number
 - pawns on safety 				- [array of offsets from home row start]
-- blockades in home row		- [array of offsets from home row start]
 - blockades in main ring	- [array of offsets from main ring entry]

 #### Miscellaneous